dglsparsons/dglsparsons.github.io/posts/on-testing.md

 Am I advocating not testing crucial business systems here?
 No - not at all!
 However it's important to recognise that we don't live in a perfect world.
 Systems missing tests for crucial parts exist _everywhere_, and are far more prevalent than I'd like to admit.
 However, this isn't the catastrophe younger me thought it was.
-If a piece of code is complicated , but it works and never changes, then does it matter if it is poorly tested?
+If a piece of code is complicated, but it works and never changes, then does it matter if it is poorly tested?
 Adding tests when making changes however, would still be prudent - but we can still ask the question: 'does the benefit of testing this piece of code outweigh the difficulty of adding tests?'.
-It's a dangerous question to ask, and the answer is almost exclusively 'no - add the tests'.
+It's a dangerous question to ask, and the answer is almost exclusively 'yes - add the tests'.
 But just maybe, sometimes, it's a worthy thing to consider.

 ## To Conclude

-The approach to creating well designed test suites that provide continual value throughout the lifecycle of a project is a difficult task.
+The approach to creating well-designed test suites that provide continual value throughout the lifecycle of a project is a difficult task.
 Advocates of a 'testing pyramid' approach oversimplify the matter.
-While the intention is good, it fails to root itself in the practicality of the ever changing world of software development: the evolution of code over time can easily render tests redundant or unnecessary, and at times those tests can even be a barrier to refactoring.
+While the intention is good, it fails to root itself in the practicality of the ever-changing world of software development: the evolution of code over time can easily render tests redundant or unnecessary, and at times those tests can even be a barrier to refactoring.
 The 'obvious' nature clean code can possess also reduces the need for tests as a proof of correct behaviour.
 Similarly, a simple cost-benefit analysis should be considered when regarding existing code that is known to be correct and is unchanging,